Rod Parsley: McCain 2008 endorsement

 Parsley personally endorsed the presidential campaign of Republican nominee John McCain, who called Parsley a "spiritual guide".
 McCain had actively sought Parsley's endorsement during his Republican primary battle with Mike Huckabee, who was drawing substantial support from the religious right.

 McCain later rejected Parsley's endorsement based on Parsley's statements regarding Islam.
 Parsley was quoted as stating that he "do[es] not believe that our country can truly fulfill its divine purpose until we understand America was founded, in part, with the intention of seeing this false religion destroyed" and that Muhammad is "the mouthpiece of a conspiracy of spiritual evil".

 In repudiating Parsley's comments, McCain stated, "I believe there is no place for that kind of dialogue in America, and I believe that even though he endorsed me, and I didn't endorse him, the fact is that I repudiate such talk, and I reject his endorsement."
 McCain further distanced himself from Parsley, stating, "I've never been in Pastor Hagee's church or Pastor Parsley's church.
 I didn't attend their church for 20 years, and I'm not a member of their church.
 I received their endorsement, which did not mean that I endorsed their views."

 Thereafter, Parsley withdrew his endorsement of McCain's candidacy.

 Criticism of Parsley

 Parsley has been identified as a prominent player in the so-called dominionist movement by both TheocracyWatch and commentator Bill Moyers.

-Some have criticized Parsley's recent book, Silent No More, because of the book's description of Islam and its view that the United States Constitution provides for a separation of church and state (among other social issues), and for his support of faith healing.
+Some have criticized Parsley's book, Silent No More, because of the book's description of Islam and its view that the United States Constitution provides for a separation of church and state (among other social issues), and for his support of faith healing.
 Parsley supports the claim that Islam is an enemy of both the United States and Christianity.

 In January 2006, a group of 31 Columbus, Ohio-area pastors charged that Parsley and another central Ohio religious leader had violated federal tax laws.
 The complaining clergy alleged that Parsley violated the tax-exempt status of his church by supporting various political causes.